Last Tuesday, a beautiful beautiful duffel bag caught my eye at the mall.

 Psst, I send extra tips (and the occasional freebie!) on top of what I write on the blog to my email friends!

 Click the button below to start getting in on the action.
-I send messages every other Wednesday at 8 am PST.
+I send messages twice a month (read: right when a new post goes up).